SuLab/sulab.org/_members/sebastian-burgstaller.md

    youtube:
 ---

 Sebastian was a postdoctoral researcher in the lab from March 2015 to January 2018.
+He is currently a Senior Scientist with Boehringer Ingelheim.